Worldsheet traversable wormholes: Preliminaries: open strings and AdS /CFT

 \subsection{Classical string solutions and worldsheet black holes}

+Let us start by describing our holographic setup.
+We will consider a generic bulk geometry of the form $\text{AdS}_{d+1}\times X^p$, dual to some $d$-dimensional large-$N_c$ field theory.
+We then consider a stack of $N_{f}$ flavor branes on top of this geometry, with $N_{f}\ll N_{c}$.
+In this limit, the flavor branes act as probe branes and one may neglect their backreaction.
+The flavor branes will be assumed to span all directions of the dual theory, however, they will have compact radial support, spanning from boundary $z=0$ up to some cutoff surface $z_{c}$, where they end smoothly (meaning that one of their internal cycles shrinks down to zero size).
+A prototypical example is the standard D3/D7 system \cite{Karch:2002sh}, however, will be largely agnostic about the precise details of the top-down construction.

-Consider a fundamental open string in AdS space, with its two endpoints reaching the asymptotic boundary (\emph{e.g.}, attached to a flavor brane).
-The dynamics of the string are governed by the standard Nambu-Goto action,
+We then consider a fundamental open string in such AdS space, with its two endpoints attached to one of the flavor branes.\footnote{The string is dual to a pair of infinitely heavy quarks in the limit $z_c\to0$.
+Finite $z_c$ introduces a scale that can be associated with the mass of the quarks \cite{Karch:2002sh}.} The dynamics of the string are governed by the standard Nambu-Goto action,

 where $\gamma_{\alpha\beta}=g_{\mu\nu}\partial_\alpha X^\mu\partial_\beta X^\nu$ is the induced metric on the worldsheet and $X^{\mu}{(\tau,\sigma)}$ are the embedding functions into the target space.